sandyverden/docker-hub-images/README.md

 * Brightbox Cloud CLI
 * Terraform

-The docker containers are built once a week, ensuring you always have the latest tools available.
+The docker containers are built once a day, ensuring you always have the latest tools available.
 Just replace your usual command line with the equivalent `docker run` command.